jiholland/ansible-collection_vxlan_evpn/roles/dci/README.md

 🏭 jiholland.dci
 ================

-Configure DCI for multisite VXLAN-EVPN fabric on Cisco Nexus platform.
+Configure DCI for multisite VXLAN-EVPN fabric on Cisco Nexus platform:
 - Border-leafs in vPC.
 - eBGP in DCI underlay and overlay.
 - Ingress-replication (BUM).